 And my kids have lapped this up.
 A lot of times my efforts have been rewarded.
 I like to think that most times my children have felt okay about that.
 But I also know that on occasions they feel beaten down by it.

 They know they have been manipulated.
 This truth does not make me proud.

-It’s no wonder that when they feel a desire to change something in their own world they copy what they’ve seen.
+It’s no wonder that when they feel a desire to change something in their own world, they copy what they’ve seen.
 My daughter can be sweetly persuasive.
-But when the chips are down she also knows how to pull out all the stops and launch a manipulative campaign of monolithic proportions to get what she wants.
+But when the chips are down, she also knows how to pull out all the stops and launch a manipulative campaign of monolithic proportions to get what she wants.

 And she doesn’t even know she’s doing it — until the age of 11 or 12 kids don’t truly understand persuasive intent.

-When my daughter skilfully negotiates a deal with me it’s not her intention to deliberately manipulate me.
+When my daughter skillfully negotiates a deal with me it’s not her intention to deliberately manipulate me.
 She is simply using tools that she knows to be effective – tools that I’ve unintentionally provided her with.